co360/soda-hol/3-package-the-todo-app-to-run-locally.md

   ![todo app](images/2/todo-app.png)

-### Summary
+## Summary

+This completes Module 3.
 At this point, you have the starter application running in a docker container.
 If you test the app by adding some todos, you'll find that the todos are not saved.
 This is because the CRUD functionality for the REST API hasn't been added yet.
 You'll add that logic using the SODA APIs in the next module.
+[Click here to navigate to Module 4](4-use-soda-apis-for-crud-operations.md).